Prevents nausea and vomiting.

 If you notice these less serious side effects, talk with your doctor:

-- Pain or stinging where the needle is placed
+- Pain, itching, burning, swelling, stinging, or a lump under your skin where the needle is placed